MohanadOdema/EnergyShield/README.md

 First, make sure you have successfully built an EnergyShield Docker image.
 See [Section 2 _(ii)_](#ii-installing-energyshieldbuilding-the-docker-image) above.

-Then to start the EnergyShield Docker container, execute the following in a Bash shell on the host (from `$ES_PATH`):
+Then to start the EnergyShield Docker container, execute the following in a non-root Bash shell on the host (from `$ES_PATH`):

 ```Bash
 # <<< HOST COMMANDS >>>